 - Communicate and function effectively as a member of a team.

 - Demonstrate appropriate workplace behavior, such as punctuality, dependability, team work, and problem solving.

-- Evaluate the placement organization and the internship experience.
+- Evaluate the placement organization and the co-op experience.

 - Assess and evaluate personal managerial strengths and weaknesses.